Coolest Homemade Flower Costume Ideas

 I took a flowered wreath for a centerpiece (from the thrift) and tied flowers to the top of that.
 I actually found a couple of clip flowers (for hair I think?) and used those to secure a small vine chin strap to the wreath cap (a ribbon tied to the wreath would work too).
 When you assemble the wreath hat it should be upside down so the flowers and leaves frame the face, just fill the top of it.

 To top off this flower costume I simply face painted flowers on the cheeks and made little heart lips.
 It really turned out cute.

 Flower Costume in Bloom

 This year my daughter wanted to be a flower pot so I went and bought a ton of summer fake flowers and hand sewed all of them on to a sweat shirt.
 Then, I hand sewed them onto an old winter hat and bought a flower pot and cut out the bottom of it.
 I hot glued on some craft butterflies, bees and ribbon onto it.

-I used some duct tape to attach some Velcro and some metal binder rings to the inside of the flower pot to attach some suspenders onto so it would hold it up.
+Using some duct tape, I attached some Velcro and some metal binder rings to the inside of the flower pot.
+This way I could attach some suspenders onto so it would hold it up.
 I then bought a metal watering can and hot glued some more craft butterflies and bees onto it.
 This was her trick or treat bucket.